-What is autism and autistic spectrum disorders?
+What are autism and autistic spectrum disorders?

-Autism spectrum disorders (ASD) are also called Pervasive Developmental Disorders because they involve delay in many areas of a child’s development.
+Autism spectrum disorders (ASD) are also called Pervasive Developmental Disorders because they involve a delay in many areas of a child’s development.
 They are a form of developmental brain disorder, characterized by impaired social interaction and communication skills (use of language) as well as a limited range of activities and interests.

 These conditions include Autistic Disorder, Asperger Syndrome, Rett Syndrome, and Pervasive Developmental Disorder (PDD)-Not Otherwise Specified (PDD-NOS).

 PDD-NOS is really just a category that includes many different areas of developmental delay and of differing severities and refers in a general way to a child’s lack of appropriate development of socialization and communication skills.

 In ASD the typical age of onset is before 3 years of age.
 Symptoms can include problems such as: using and understanding language, difficulty relating to people, unusual playing with toys, difficulty with changes in routine or familiar surroundings, and repetitive body movements or behavior patterns.
 There are many more individual problems and symptoms not listed here because each child is unique.

 All or any of this treatment protocol may be selected and customized for your child’s individual needs: